Skip to content

 Get the installer from the portal at /downloads.
 You need an active subscription or a running trial.

 The file is named codecharter-X.Y.Z-setup.exe.
 It is roughly 8 MB because the .NET runtime is not bundled — the installer is framework-dependent and uses the .NET already installed on the machine.
-If it is missing, the installer offers to install the .NET 9 runtime for you via winget.
+If it is missing and winget is available, the installer offers to install the .NET 9 runtime for you via winget; otherwise it points you to the .NET download page.

 The download page offers two variants: